CederGroupHub/.github/README.md

-# .github
-shared file and templates repo
+Shared file and templates repo for CederGroupHub